hbekel/charcomp/README.md

 Note that the --mixed option is needed to specify that the input charset is a mixed case charset.

+The only symbol that may still need some polishing is the pi symbol.

 If you want to separate the upper case and the mixed case portion, simply specify two output files: